 Payers must file 1099s with the IRS and their payees must report this information on their tax returns

-There are lots of different types of 1099s for different kinds of payments, but the most common is a 1099-MISC used to report miscellaneous income.
+There are different types of 1099s for different kinds of payments.
+The most common is a 1099-MISC.
+It’s used to report miscellaneous income.
 1099-MISCs are only used to report payments made in the course of trade or business, not personal payments.

 Payers must file 1099s with the IRS to make sure people are accurately reporting their income.
 Payees will then receive a copy of the 1099 in the mail.
 They must then use this information to help complete their tax return.
 If you are a recipient, you don’t have to file a 1099, you just have to report this information on your return.